rangav/React-bnb/README.md

 This guide assumes you already have iOS (Xcode, iOS SDK, etc.) or Android (SDK, emulator, etc.) development environment setup.

-**Step 1.** Get Node.js (version 4 or higher).
+**Step 1.** Get Node.js (version 5 or higher).
 React Native uses it to transform and bundle JS code.
 The easiest way to install/upgrade/uninstall node is to use [Homebrew](http://brew.sh/).

     brew install node
+    node -v
+    # Should print something like "v5.10.0"

 **Step 2.** Clone this repo.
 Might take some time because it also contains all dependencies required to build the project (~22MB)